rudderlabs/rudderstack-docs/destinations/google-sheets.md

 ## FAQs <a id="faqs"></a>

-### I have added my Service Account Credentials, still my events are not sent to Google-Sheets?
+### I have added my Service Account Credentials.
+Why are my events still not sent to Google-Sheets?

+To ensure that your events are sent to Google Sheets:

 - Verify if you have enabled Google-Sheets-API in the project of your service account.

-- Verify if you have added edit access to your Sheet with your service account.
+- Verify if you have assigned **Editor** access to your service account acccessing the Google Sheet.

 - Verfiy if you have added correct Sheet-Id and Sheet name in RudderStack dashboard.